 In this blog post we will introduce a tool developed by Netflix called Spinnaker.
 We will discuss what it is, overview of its key components and use case.
 At the end of this post, you should have a good understanding of what Spinnaker is all about.

+To understand what spinnaker is used for, it is worth going over two concepts: Continuous Delivery and Continuous Deployment.
 Continuous Delivery is a practice by which a software can be deployed to production in a fast, safe and automated manner.
 The idea here is that new functionality can be built and if all things check out, it can be deployed to production.
 This is a manual approval to prod.

 What is Spinnaker?

 Spinnaker is a tool used for Application Management and Application Deployment, targeted towards cloud services.

 - For application management, Spinnaker uses concepts like “Applications”, “Clusters” and “Server Groups” to describe and group deployed services.
 These services are exposed to users with “Load balancers” and “Firewalls”.